holochain/docs-pages/src/glossary.md

 Holochain's most basic strategy for guaranteeing data integrity.
 Data is considered valid or invalid based on the [DNA](#dna)'s [validation rules](#validation-rule), as well as Holochain's [subconscious](#subconscious) validation rules.

-#### Joining proof

-An [element](#element) written to an agent's [source chain](#source-chain) that proves they have permission to join a [DHT](#distributed-hash-table-dht), for example, an invite code or signed authorization from an existing member.
-The [DNA](#dna) for the DHT has a [validation function](#validation-function) that checks the validity of the joining proof; if agents validating the joining proof determine that it's invalid, they can refuse to communicate with the new agent.
-This is the [immune system](#immune-system)'s first line of defense against malicious actors.

 #### Journal

 Synonymous with [ledger](#ledger).